nice-digital/bnf-gatsby/functional-tests/README.md

 ## :rocket: Set up

 1. Clone the project repository (if possible re-use the same package-lock.json file)
-2. Use terminal to install or uninstall npm dependencies via `npm i`
-3. Use terminal to run clean install npm dependencies via `npm ci` .
+2. Use terminal to run clean install npm dependencies via `npm ci` .
    Read more [npm docs](https://docs.npmjs.com/cli/v10/commands/npm-ci#description)

 ### Build app in Gatsby folder

-4. Create a _.env.development_ file in this _gatsby_ folder and add the required environment variables as defined in [configuration](#configuration).
+3. Create a _.env.development_ file in this _gatsby_ folder and add the required environment variables as defined in [configuration](#configuration).

 ### Configuration